AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

     1. Specify the URL of the Interactive Communication, adaptive form, an asset, or a web page.
 For example, specify the URL in the following format to navigate to another Interactive Communication: https://&lt;server-name&gt;:&lt;port&gt;/editor.html/content/forms/af/&lt;Interactive Communication name&gt;/channels/&lt;channel name - print or web&gt;.html
     1. Specify the option to open the asset in same tab, new tab, or new window.
-    1. Tap **Done** and then tap **Close** to save the rule.
+    1. Select **Done** and then select **Close** to save the rule.

    Similarly, you can select other available options from the action type drop-down list, such as Invoke Service and Submit Form.
 For more information, see [rule editor](../../forms/using/rule-editor.md).

-1. Preview the Interactive Communication and tap the button to view the Interactive Communication, adaptive form, an asset, or a web page specified in step 4(b).
+1. Preview the Interactive Communication and select the button to view the Interactive Communication, adaptive form, an asset, or a web page specified in step 4(b).

 ## Add Panel component to the web channel {#add-panel-component-to-the-web-channel}